 BSN to MSN Fast Track Option

+Are you looking for an RN to MSN program to help you take the next step in your nursing career?
 An MSN augments your skillset and provides greater application of theory to solve real-world health challenges.
-At GCU, RN to BSN candidates who are interested in earning an MSN can accelerate their nursing education and career through the BSN to MSN Fast Track Option.
+At GCU, RN to BSN candidates who are interested in earning an MSN can accelerate their nursing education and career through a fast track option.
 Both the BSN and MSN degrees can be earned in about 30 months, offering you two valuable career credentials in less time and for less overall cost.
 For more information, call 855-GCU-LOPE.

 If you are interested in strengthening skills in health administration management or public health, or if you would like to prepare to work as an athletic trainer, the College of Nursing and Health Care Professions can help you take a step up.
 We offer an array of healthcare degrees in diverse fields to help you to serve and lead in the dynamic healthcare industry.